nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `list` followed by `delete 1 2` deletes the 1st task followed by the 2nd task in the results of the `list` command.
 * `find title:homework` followed by `delete 1` deletes the 1st task in the results of the `find` command.

-### 7. Mark a task as done : `done`
+### 7. Mark a deadline as done : `done`

-Marks a specified task in PlaNus as done.
+Marks a specified deadline in PlaNus as done.

 Format: `done INDEX:TIME_TAKEN...`

-* Marks the task(s) at the specified `INDEX` as done and record the time taken to complete the task.
+* Marks the deadline(s) at the specified `INDEX` as done and record the time taken to complete the deadline.
 * The index refers to the index number shown in the displayed task list.
-* The time taken refers to the time in minutes that the user took to complete the specific task.
+* The time taken refers to the time in minutes that the user took to complete the specific deadline.
 * The index and time taken **must be a positive integer** 1:20, 2:30, 3:120, ...
 * Take note that there are two type of task, one is event, another one is deadline, only task of deadline can be marked as done through this command, an error message will be shown if user attempts to mark a event as done.
 * After user marked a deadline as done, user cannot edit the deadline or undo the done command anymore.